gtk-rs/gtk4-rs/book/src/settings.md

 $ sudo glib-compile-schemas /usr/share/glib-2.0/schemas/
 ```

-This has to be repeated every time you change the `GSchema`.
+This has to be repeated every time we change the `GSchema`.
-That is why you probably want to use a build system like [meson](https://mesonbuild.com/) to do it for you.
+That is why we probably want to use a build system like [Meson](https://mesonbuild.com/) to do it for us.

 We initialize the `Settings` object by specifying the application id.